 If you intend to apply for a judicial review, you should write to the Home Office informing them of this, giving them a chance to withdraw their decision or correct an error without having to go to the point of a judicial review.
 This is called the “pre-action” stage.
 The letter you write to the Home Office is called a “pre-action letter” or “letter before claim”.

 If you have a lawyer, they should write the pre-action letter for you.
 They will then usually “instruct” a barrister to represent you if the judicial review gets to a permission hearing, and then at the full hearing if permission is granted.

 The pre-action stage does not affect the 3-month time limit for applying for a judicial review.

 You can use the guidance on the “Pre-Action Protocol for Judicial Review” on the Ministry of Justice website for details of what should be included in the letter.

 In the letter, you should:

-- explain in detail how you think the Home Office has acted unfairly, irrationally, or unlawfully etc;
+- explain in detail how you think the Home Office has acted unfairly, irrationally or unlawfully

 - say what you want the Home Office to do to put this right, and when you would like them to do it by

 - ask for a response within a time limit, which is usually 14 days.

 You are unlikely to receive any response to this letter within the time limit, or if you do it is unlikely to be satisfactory.
 However, it’s still an important stage of the process, and may be used against you if you fail to do it.
 If you do not receive a response with the time limit, or the response is not satisfactory, and you want to continue to apply for a judicial review, you can move on to the permission stage.

 If you are not applying for a judicial review through a legal aid lawyer, you have to pay the fees for the judicial review application.

 The fee, at the time of writing, is £154 to apply for permission for a judicial review.